Ivory Coast (Côte d'Ivoire)

 Special tax for equipment

 A special tax is paid by all taxpayers for the purpose of the equipment of the government.
 The tax is calculated on 0.1% of total turnover and is paid monthly.
-This tax scheduled to end on 31 December 2019, is now a permanent tax since FY 2020 financial law.
+This tax, which was originally scheduled to end on 31 December 2019, is now a permanent tax since the FY20 Financial Law.

 Business franchise tax